A Look At “Solo” Christian Ministries

 Some ministries can be done alone without a believer running into too much trouble, but that would be primarily where you are not out in public facing an ungodly world, while seeking to share the gospel on a full time basis.
 Some examples would be:

-- Writing gospel tracts.
+- Writing gospel tracts and discipleship pamphlets.

-- Writing Christian books or devotionals.
+- Writing Christian books, devotionals or newsletters.

 - Writing Christian articles for a blog or website (where readers could e-mail questions and comments to you).